-At year end 2008, SILBA held \$12.8 million in total assets, 97.7% of which were invested in highly-rated debt securities, in accordance with state regulations, or held in cash and short-term investments.
+At December 31, 2009, SILBA held \$12.4 million in total assets, 97.2% of which were invested in highly-rated debt securities, in accordance with state regulations, or held in cash and short-term investments.
 This large base of invested assets provides SILBA with a consistent stream of investment income that supplements the members' dividend pool.
-In 2008, the group's net investment gain was \$536,000.
+In 2009, the group's earned approximately \$542,000 in net investment income.

-SILBA's largest liability, at \$8.1million or 63.5% of total liabilities, is "Distributions due to members", representing dividends earned and held for future distribution to members.
-These dividends payable represent the group's "surplus", corresponding to a very healthy premium to "surplus" ratio of .52 to 1.
+SILBA's largest liability, at \$8.1 million or 65.1% of total liabilities, is "Distributions due to members", representing dividends earned and held for future distribution to SILBA members.
+These dividends payable represent the group's "surplus", corresponding to a very healthy premium to "surplus" ratio of .41 to 1.

-SILBA also held approximately \$4.4 million in reserves to pay the estimated future costs of claims incurred to date.
-These reserves include \$1.3 million of adjusters' reserves on reported losses for all fund years, and another \$3.1 million of actuarial or contingent reserves established to fund potential ultimate losses.
-This equates to approximately \$2.36 of contingent reserve held for every \$1 of adjusters' reserves.
+SILBA also held just under \$4.2 million in reserves to pay the estimated future costs of claims incurred to date.
+These reserves include \$1.36 million of adjusters' reserves on reported losses for all fund years, and another \$2.8 million of actuarial or contingent reserves established to fund potential ultimate losses.
+This equates to approximately \$2.07 of contingent reserve held for every \$1 of adjusters' reserves.

-Since inception of the program in 1992, SILBA members have earned \$22.4 million in dividends, an average earned dividend of 32% per year.
-At year-end 2008, dividend distributions to members totaled \$14.3 million, with an additional \$1.6 million in dividends paid to SILBA members in January of 2009.
-With additional distributions of \$2.5 million scheduled for February 2010, dividend distributions to members will exceed \$18.4 million.
+Since inception of the program in 1992, SILBA members have earned almost \$24 million in dividends, an average earned dividend of more than 32% per year.
+At year-end 2009, dividend distributions to members totaled \$15.9 million, with an additional \$2.17 million in dividends paid to SILBA members in February of 2010.
+With distributions of \$2.2 million scheduled for February 2011, dividend distributions to members will exceed \$20.2 million.